 Business Expansion & Retention Grants: Empire State Development (ESD) provides discretionary grants to support business attraction, expansion, and retention projects.
-The specific amount of the grant will depend on the level of capital investment, the number of jobs created and/or retained, the industry and nature of the operations at the project site, project wages and the location of the project.
+The specific amount of the grant will depend on several factors including the level of capital investment, the number of jobs created and/or retained, the industry and nature of the operations at the project site, project wages and the location of the project.

-Excelsior Jobs Program: One of New York State’s signature economic development incentive tools, this discretionary program provides refundable tax credits to companies in strategic industries that create jobs and make capital investments.
-The minimum number of new jobs needed to qualify for the program varies by industry with a minimum of 5 new jobs required for scientific R&D, software development, and agriculture companies; 10 new jobs for manufacturers; 50 new jobs for financial services and back office operations; and 75 new jobs for warehouse and distribution companies.
+Excelsior Jobs Program: One of New York State’s signature economic development incentive tools, this discretionary program provides fully refundable tax credits to companies in strategic industries that create jobs and make capital investments.
+The minimum number of new jobs needed to qualify for the program varies by industry.
 Excelsior Jobs is comprised of the following refundable tax credits.

 Brownfield Cleanup Program (BCP): This program offers a refundable tax credit to support site cleanup and the redevelopment of qualifying brownfield sites.
 Redevelopment credits may be increased depending on the cleanup level obtained and the site location.

 Sales Tax Exemptions: Purchases of production machinery and equipment, property, materials used in manufacturing and/or R&D, and fuels/utilities used in manufacturing and R&D are exempt from sales tax.
 Local Industrial Development Agencies (IDAs) have the discretionary authority to provide a 100% exemption of state and local sales tax to assist economic development projects.

 Personal Property Tax: The State of New York and local governments do not levy a tax on personal property owned by businesses or individuals.